jjCotes/60-percent-ahk/README.md

 <h2 align="center">ES_Support-to_EN.ahk</h2>
 <p align="justify">
-    This code creates shortcuts for some especial characters for Spanish and French when the keyboard language is set to English, on Spanish the short cut work with `Alt` + `C` or `N` for `Ç` and `Ñ` respectively, on French the shortcut consist of writting dot or coma followed by a vowel and an exponetial [ .a^ ]
+    This code creates shortcuts for some especial characters for Spanish and French when the keyboard language is set to English, on Spanish the short cut work with `Alt` + `C` or `N` for `Ç` and `Ñ` respectively, on French the shortcut consist of writing dot or coma followed by a vowel and an exponential [ .a^ ]
 </p>

 <h3>Spanish charaters</h3>